dominikS007/dominikS007/README.md

 ### I'm a Software Engineer specializing in full-stack development.

-- 🌱 I'm currently looking into web dev along with iOS development
+- ⚛️ Currently working with **React Native** and **React.js**, leveraging the **TanStack** ecosystem
+- 🏗️ Architecting and designing cloud solutions in **Microsoft Azure**
-- ☁ Passionate about emerging tech which invole the cloud
+- ☁ Passionate about emerging tech, especially cloud-native architectures
+- 🤖 Enthusiastic about the new movement of **AI as a tool** — empowering developers, not replacing them
-- 💬 Ask me about anything like; video games, hardware, hiking, web3 or anything stupid 🤪
+- 💬 Ask me about anything like; video games, hardware, hiking, web3, or anything stupid 🤪

 I'm currently working on [Fides][Fides]